Skip to content

 A worked example

 Try the defaults: current annual income of 50,000, pay rise amount of 10,000, happiness threshold of 60,000.
 The tool returns 10,000.00.
-You can adjust any input and the result updates as you type — no submit button, no reload.
+Adjust any input and the result updates as you type — no submit button, no reload.
 That's the real power here: seeing how sensitive the output is to one or two assumptions.

 What moves the number most

 The result responds to Current Annual Income, Pay Rise Amount, and Happiness Threshold.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 The formula behind this